a-ovchinnikov/a-ovchinnikov.github.io/_posts/2024-12-29-plb3-protocompiler.md

 to the left or to the right depending on their cumulative state.
 The data tape is normally considered circular i.e. once a tape is exhausted in either direction it implicitly rolls over to the opposing end.
 Data is stored as discrete 8-bit morsels referred to as cells.
-Data tapes starts empty, i.e. initially each cell stores a zero.
+Data tape starts empty, i.e. initially each cell stores a zero.
 The machine has an unspecified device which can somehow read 8-bit wide values from a user (i.e. do input) and display cells' contents to a user (i.e. do output).
 On each clock cycle a core of a machine determines